 Compounding this problem is the variety of dishes that many restaurants offer.
 Looking at some typical restaurant main course menus, you will notice several general types of dish – korma, vindalu, etc – all of which can be mild, medium or hot.
 Further, you can have any of these dishes with chicken, beef, lamb, fish, prawns or vegetables.

 The recipes in this book show a few interesting things.
 The first is that the degree of heat of the dish is often determined by what you use at the start of the cooking.
-Further, two similar dishes – lamb korma and chicken korma – have very different spices or spice ratios.
+Further, two similar dishes – lamb korma and chicken korma – have noticeably different spices.

 You would therefore expect that restaurant that has say six basic curries, would have 108 pots bubbling away in the kitchen if each of the variants above was individually prepared.
 The fact is that they don’t.